Vinicyus/Weather-GUI/README.md

 # Weather-GUI
-A GUI in Python made with Tkinter
+A GUI weather app in Python made with Tkinter.